docksal/docksal/docs/project-customize.md

     image: docksal/cli:1.0-php5
 ```

-`docksal-local.yml` will append to or modify configuration what was loaded before it, regardless of whether it was `stack-default.yml` or `docksal.yml`.
+`docksal-local.yml` will append or modify the configuration that was loaded before it, regardless of whether it was `stack-default.yml` or `docksal.yml`.

-`docksal.yml` will append to or modify configuration only if `DOCKSAL_STACK` is set in `docksal.env`.
+`docksal.yml` will append or modify the configuration only if `DOCKSAL_STACK` is set in `docksal.env`.

 ### Override config with `docksal.yml`

 If you don't use any stack (`docksal.yml` is present and `DOCKSAL_STACK` is not set) then you are in control of everything.
-You don't inherit `services.yml` so you should fully describe `cli` container.
+You won't inherit anything from `services.yml`, so you should fully describe the `cli` container.

-Example of **part** of `docksal.yml` with configuration for `cli` overriding PHP version:
+An example section of a `docksal.yml` file that describes the `cli` container and overrides the PHP version:

 ```yaml
 services: